2019 NANA Spring Conference Schedule | April 26-28, 2019

-The 2018 NANA Spring Conference will be April 27-29, 2018 at the Embassy Suites Omaha - Downtown/Old Market.
-Attendees will have the opportunity to earn 20 CEUs as well as attend an optional social event and PAC fundraiser Friday evening (Click here for the information regarding the social event and PAC Fundraiser!).
+The 2019 NANA Spring Conference will be April 26-28 at the Embassy Suites by Hilton Omaha La Vista Hotel & Conference Center.
+Attendees will have the opportunity to earn 20 CEUs as well as attend an optional social event and PAC fundraiser Friday evening.
 This is an excellent opportunity to network with peers and complete continuing education requirements that will be useful to guide your anesthesia practice.

 Full Program Conference Registration includes: